novika-lang/novika/README.md

 3. Explore files in `env/core`, the language's standard library.
 4. Explore the [Wiki](https://github.com/novika-lang/novika/wiki).

 I know there aren't a lot of materials here nor anywhere that'd teach you the language.
-After all, this is a personal project.
-I'd be happy if it wasn't a personal project, but here the loop closes!
-I'm doing this alone, get burned out quite often, etc., etc. And what a f--king time are we living in, me saying this from [Crimea](https://en.wikipedia.org/wiki/Annexation_of_Crimea_by_the_Russian_Federation)!..
+On the fundamental stuff, the language is so weird I can't even remember how it all came to be.
+And in general I have so much to say that I just don't know where to begin.
 Hopefully, there will be more stuff here someday.

+Explore Novika as if it were an alien spaceship that accidentally fell on Earth, full of weird little yellow rotating yukoos.
+The aliens did not write on every button what it will do when you press it.
+And even if they did, what kind of language would they be using?!

 ## Contributing